-This bill is the product of a seven-year, unprecedented collaboration of over 100 stakeholders from a diverse group of alcohol industry representatives, public health and safety entities, local governments and advocates for youth.
+This bill is the product of an eight-year, unprecedented collaboration of over 100 stakeholders from a diverse group of alcohol industry representatives, public health and safety entities, local governments and advocates for youth.
+More than 13,000 hours have been expended in various meetings and legislative time in the crafting of this legislation.